xolarvill/web_setup_automation/README.md

   - [x] mockup tool
   - [x] landing page
   - [x] resource
-  - [ ] universal topic
+  - [x] universal topic
   - [x] tools
-  - [ ] dieline
+  - [ ] dieline SERIES
 - [x] clean and neat distribution
-- [ ] furthur automated setup
+- [x] furthur automated setup

 ## for developers

 ### set up
-first make sure `uv` is installed, if not:
+First make sure `uv` is installed, if not:

-on windows
+On windows
 ```bash
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/0.7.11/install.ps1 | iex"
 ```

-on mac you can use homebrew
+On mac you can use homebrew
 ```bash
 brew install uv
 ```

-set up the venv by
+Set up the venv by
 ```bash
 cd /web_setup_automation
 uv sync
 ```

-you can set up your AWS S3 configure by running
+You can set up your AWS S3 configure by running the following.
+Or you can use the other two methods in the instruction manual.
 ```bash
 aws configure
 ```
-or you can use the other two methods in the following instructions.

-run the app by
+Run the app by
 ```bash
 uv run app.py
 ```

-Automated packaging and releasing is now made possible by github action.
-Workflow file is stored at `.github/workflows/build.yaml`.
+Automated packaging can be used by `build_automation.py`.
+Run this file and input the version number, a usable distribution will be stored in the `/dist` folder.

 ### Notes for Developers